MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 ### Toll bypass evaluation and outcome

 When Location-Based Routing is used, a call between a Teams user and the PSTN is evaluated to determine if toll bypass is restricted.
-Depending on the results, the call will or won't complete.
+Depending on the results, the call will or will not complete.

 If a user is enabled for Location-Based Routing and the user is located at a site where Location-Based Routing restrictions are in effect, then toll bypass is restricted for that user.
 Teams uses the following information to determine whether toll bypass is restricted: